-PHI by covered entities to certain third parties.
-42 The Health Information Technology for Economic and Clinical Health (HITECH) Act extends criminal enforcement and civil liability to covered entities and business associates who, without authorization, obtain or disclose PHI.43 Furthermore, the HHS promulgated (i) the HIPAA Privacy Rule, which establishes national standards for the protection of PHI, and (ii) the HIPAA Security Rule, which requires a national set of security standards for the confidentiality, integrity, and availability of ePHI that an entity creates, receives, maintains, or transmits.
-The recently issued Omnibus Final Rule expands the definition of "business associate" to generally any entity that creates, receives, maintains, or transmits PHI on behalf of a covered entity (e.g., subcontractors, health information organizations, electronic medical records vendors) and sets both permissible uses of and security requirements for PHI by business associates, as well as defining liability for impermissible use-i.e., business associates are directly liable for impermissible uses and disclosure of PHI.44 Moreover, under the Final Rule, business associates must conduct a risk analysis of any potential security risks and vulnerabilities to ePHI.
+authorization, obtain or disclose PHI.44 Furthermore, the U.S. Department of Health and Human Services (HHS) promulgated (i) the HIPAA Privacy Rule, which establishes national standards for the protection of PHI, and (ii) the HIPAA Security Rule, which requires a national set of security standards for the confidentiality, integrity, and availability of ePHI that an entity creates, receives, maintains, or transmits.
+The recently issued Omnibus Final Rule expands the definition of "business associate" to generally any entity that creates, receives, maintains, or transmits PHI on behalf of a covered entity (e.g., subcontractors, health information organizations, electronic medical records vendors) and sets both permissible uses of and security requirements for PHI by business associates, as well as defining liability for impermissible use-i.e., business associates are directly liable for impermissible uses and disclosure of PHI.45 Moreover, under the Final Rule, business associates must conduct a risk analysis of any potential security risks and vulnerabilities to ePHI.

-HIPAA preempts state law only when state law is less stringent.45 For example, HHS' rules do not restrict the use or disclosure of de-identified health information; however, state laws vary widely in their level of protecting de-identified health information.
+HIPAA preempts state law only when state law is less stringent.46 For example, HHS' rules do not restrict the use or disclosure of de-identified health information; however, state laws vary widely in